mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 Next we might talk about money, which leads us to define a few more types, such as `PaymentAmount` and `Currency`:

 ```
-type PaymentAmount = PaymentAmount of decimal
+type PaymentAmount = PaymentAmount of decimal  // must be positive
 type Currency = EUR | USD
 ```